Category Archives: Self Care

 In common event-speak, retreats are now any event where you’re removed from of your day-to-day activity.
 Which basically could apply to pretty well every event!
 The dictionary defines them as “an organised group withdrawal from regular activities, as for religious contemplation, the development of closer relationships, etc.”.
 But neither really defines the nitty-gritty of a retreat.

 Retreats generally have a theme.
 These vary from self-development, through skill development, creative refinement, business skills, religious practice, intuitive development, self-care pampering, finding your purpose, and many more.
 Many retreats also offer a deeper, non-religious spiritual experience to nourish your soul.
-You can always find a retreat with a theme that matches what you need in your life.
+You will always find a retreat with a theme that matches what you need in your life.

 But here’s where things get confusing, as the format and structure of a retreat experience is not clear-cut.